dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 .. note::

-  In different with XGBoost4j-Spark which accepts both a feature column with VectorUDT type and an array of feature column names, XGBoost4j-Spark-GPU only accepts an array of feature column names by ``setFeaturesCol(value: Array[String])``.
+  In contrast with XGBoost4j-Spark which accepts both a feature column with VectorUDT type and an array of feature column names, XGBoost4j-Spark-GPU only accepts an array of feature column names by ``setFeaturesCol(value: Array[String])``.